Nicoolodion/RTX-3070-16GB-GUIDE/README.md

 # RTX 3070 16GB VRAM Upgrade Guide

 This guide provides a detailed step-by-step process for upgrading the NVIDIA RTX 3070 graphics card to **16GB of VRAM**.
 The process involves replacing the existing VRAM modules with **2GB modules** and adjusting hardware straps.
-Follow all safety precautions to avoid damaging the GPU.

 Do **NOT** do this mod if you have never soldered before, or are not willing to lose your GPU!
 It is recommened to practice SMD Soldering on a burner GPU First (any old GPU is enough.
-They all got Vram Chips and resistors you can practive on.) before even touching your actuall gpu.
+They all got Vram Chips and resistors you can practive on.) before even touching your actual GPU.
 Proceed at your own Risk!

 ---